 Travel to Burgos

-From Madrid:By Train The train to Burgos leaves from Madrid Chamartin station.
+The train to Burgos leaves from Madrid Chamartin station.
 You can take to local cercenais train from terminal 4 at Barajas Airport to Chamartin station.
-The journey to Burgos Rosa de Lima station takes 2 hours 45 mins and costs around 40e. http://www.renfe.es or http://www.raileurope.comravel to Burgos continued
+The journey to Burgos Rosa de Lima station takes 2 hours 45 mins and costs around 40e.

-By Bus: Buses to Burgos leave from Avienda de Americas bus station in the north-east of the city.
+Buses to Burgos leave from Avenida de Americas bus station in the north-east of the city.
 It has its own metro station and there is a bus from the airport directly to there.
-The journey to Burgos takes 2 hours 30 mins and
+The journey to Burgos takes 2 hours 30 mins and costs around 25e.

-To/ From Barcelona: By train The train from Barcelona leaves from Sants station and the journey takes 6 hours 20 mins.
-The train leaves every 4 hours
+The train from Barcelona leaves from Sants station and the journey takes 6 hours 20 mins.
+The train leaves every 4 hours.

 Ryanair, Vueling and Iberia operate internal flights to Burgos from Madrid and Barcelona